aiondemand/aiod-enhanced-interaction/api/README.md

 # Repo Setup

-In this section, we describe the necessary steps to take to setup this repository for either development or deployment purposes.
+In this section, we describe the necessary steps to take to set up this repository for either development or deployment purposes.

 **Moving forward, we assume your working directory is pointed to the `api/` directory.**

-## Enviroment variables and configs
+## Environment variables and configs
-Regardless whether you want to further develop this codespace or deploy the service, you need to create `env.app` file that can be created from the `env.app.sample` template.
+Regardless whether you want to further develop this codespace or deploy the service, you need to create `.env.app` file that can be created from the `.env.app.sample` template.
 In this file you find the following ENV variables:
 - `TINYDB_FILEPATH`: A filepath where to store a file-based noSQL database, specifically a JSON file, e.g., `./data/db.json` *(Is overwritten in docker-compose.yml)*
 - `USE_GPU`: Boolean value that denotes whether you wish to use a GPU for the initial population of Milvus database or not. *(Is overwritten in docker-compose.yml)*